musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 ### Create the Azure components
 This implementation will leverage a variety of cloud components, including Azure Storage and Azure Event Hub, alongside Snowflake resources such as databases, warehouses, and tables.
 All resources will be defined and provisioned using Terraform, ensuring a streamlined and efficient setup.
 To setup the foundation for our data ingestion platform, we'll start by deploying the necessary resources in Azure.

-If you havent already done so, create an **[Azure service principal](https://learn.microsoft.com/en-us/cli/azure/azure-cli-sp-tutorial-1?tabs=bash)** to be used for Terraform provider authentication.
-Ensure the service principal has been assigned atleast the **Contributor** role on your Azure subscription.

 Next, Apply the terraform configuration to provision the resources.